mehmet-erim/ngxs-schematic/README.md

-# NGXS Schematics
+# NGXS Schematic

-Ngxs Schematics makes it easy to create a state files.
+Ngxs Schematic makes it easy to create a state files.

-Ngxs Schematics create a tree
+Ngxs Schematic create a tree

 ```treeview
 ├── states/